Life After University with Adam Sewell

 After his four years at university, over in the United States, client Adam Sewell has since set up his own business and has made a name for himself in his industry.

-The Great Yarmouth native is a great example of what can be achieved post-university, if you don’t go on to continue your playing career.
+The former midfielder is a great example of what can be achieved post-university.
+Sewell didn’t go on to continue your playing career, but has a successful business.

-Sewell is the Director at Digital Spark Studios - a video production company, based just outside of Charlotte, North Carolina – and spoke about his position and what the business is all about.
+Sewell is the Director at Digital Spark Studios – a video production company, based just outside of Charlotte, North Carolina.
+He spoke about his position and what the business is all about.

 “We also have a second brand that is dedicated to wedding photography and videography.
 My role in the company is to handle client relationships and grow the business.